What is a prostate biopsy?

 You will have an injection of local anaesthetic to numb the area around your prostate and reduce any discomfort.
 The doctor or nurse then puts a needle next to the probe in your back passage and inserts it through the wall of the back passage into the prostate.
 They usually take 10 to 12 small pieces of tissue from different areas of the prostate.
 But, if the doctor is using the images from your MRI scan to guide the needle, they may take fewer samples.

 The biopsy takes 5 to 10 minutes.
 After your biopsy, your doctor may ask you to wait until you've urinated before you go home.
 This is because the biopsy can cause the prostate to swell, so they'll want to make sure you can urinate properly before you leave.
+You should ask your doctor or nurse if you need to get someone to take you home or if you can drive yourself home.

 What is a transperineal biopsy?

 This is where the doctor inserts the biopsy needle into the prostate through the skin between the testicles and the back passage (perineum).
-In the past, hospitals would only offer a transperineal biopsy if other health problems meant you couldn’t have a TRUS biopsy.
-But many hospitals have stopped doing TRUS biopsies and now only do transperineal biopsies.

 The doctor will put an ultrasound probe into your back passage, using a gel to make this easier.
 An image of the prostate will appear on a screen, which will help the doctor to guide the biopsy needle.